iamdavecon/davecon/README.md

 # FAQ
 ```

+Q:  Who is Dave?
+A:  You are, Dave.
+It has been you, the whole time.
+Ooooh...

+Q:  What is DaveCon?
+A:  Well, you're looking at it, right now, so you tell me

+Q:  Where is DaveCon?
+A:  IT'S RIGHT BEHIND YOU!

 Q:  When is DaveCon?
 A:  DaveCon is Now

+Q:  Why is DaveCon?
+A:  Whoa...

 Q:  How do I find DaveCon?
 A:  DaveCon finds you

-Q:  Is Davecon canceled?
+Q:  Is DaveCon canceled?
 A:  Hell no

-Q:  Who is Dave?
-A:  You are, Dave

-Q:  Why is davecon?
-A:  Whoa
 ```